-Firstly, learn that there are many different phrases used to describe noise-cancelling earmuffs.
+First of all, know that there are many different phrases used to describe noise-canceling earmuffs.
 Moreover, they sometimes refer to different products altogether.
-Finally, we know that is confusing!
+Finally, we know that it is confusing!
 So, help yourself and learn all the phrases you see used.

 Meanwhile, noise-canceling describes a special type of headphone.
 It is used to listen to music.
 Alternatively, to wear while talking on the telephone.
 In both instances, background noise is reduced.
 But noise-canceling may describe headphones that are not connected (wired or wirelessly) to music.
 Nor are they connected to sound.
 To sum up, ensure you are purchasing the right device!